ricardoom/dominotrono/content/portfolio/il-nido-seattle.md

 {{< section_wrapper class="details-grid" >}}

     {{< copy_wrapper class="details-grid__twoByTwo copy-block__left" >}}
       The final piece of the puzzle was to integrate the site with Google's webmaster and business tools.
-Following the recommendations, I created a JSON/LD file following the specifications laid out by Schema.org.
-I created the necessary entries appropriate for the type of business, hours, and location, used the webmaster tools to validate and inserted the code into the markup.
+Following the recommendations,  I generated a JSON/LD file following the specifications laid out by Schema.org.
+All of the required entries appropriate for the type of business, hours, and location, used the webmaster tools to validate, and inserted the code into the markup.
       {{< /copy_wrapper>}}

 {{< /section_wrapper >}}